(239) 344-8959

 Published on: December 18, 2017 | Author: Starwood Pet Travel

-Beyond good manners, it’s important to observe local rules about licensing for cats and dogs.
+In addition to teaching your pet good manners, it's equally important to be mindful of local rules and regulations regarding pet licensing for cats and dogs.

-As a foreigner, you’re allowed to make some mistakes.
-But learning what’s what with local etiquette and petiquette before you go will earn you “4 paws up” when you get to the UK.
+As a foreigner, it's natural to make some mistakes, but by familiarizing yourself with local customs and pet etiquette, you'll earn a well-deserved "4 paws up" when you arrive in the UK.

 New Call-to-action